The Duke and Duchess of Sussex are stepping back as 'senior' members of the Royal Family.

 Harry and Meghan have also said that they will repay the £2.4 million in taxpayers’ money that they used to renovate their home – located at Windsor Castle.

 A statement released from Buckingham Palace on Saturday 18 January revealed that the couple would pay back the funds spent on Frogmore Cottage.
-This statement, released by the Queen on Saturday, said, ‘The Duke and Duchess of Sussex have shared their wish to repay Sovereign Grant expenditure for the refurbishment of Frogmore Cottage, which will remain their UK family home.’
+This statement, released by the Queen, said, ‘The Duke and Duchess of Sussex have shared their wish to repay Sovereign Grant expenditure for the refurbishment of Frogmore Cottage, which will remain their UK family home.’

 How will Meghan and Harry’s royal roles change?